 Fog Lights and Wigwags are Cheap Firefighter Lights that Pack a Big Punch

 Fog lights and wigwags are cheap and allow firefighters to increase their visibility at a low cost in any department vehicle.
-These units usually run on 12-24 volts of power and can be purchased in warning light colors.
-Fog lights and wigwags let firefighters install lights in headlights or taillights.
+These units usually run on 12-24 volts of power and can be purchased in traditional warning light colors.
+Fog lights and wigwags let firefighters install lights in existing headlights or taillights.
 The use of a switch box with fog lights and wigwags makes it easy to use this equipment from the interior of the vehicle.
 Wigwags and fog lights are not usually used when a vehicle is in motion, but are a great way to increase awareness when a vehicle is parked at scenes or while a person is directing traffic.

 Full-Size Light Bars Command Attention on the Road

-An exterior LED light bar is the shining star of any online emergency light retailer’s inventory.
-This 12-24 volt gear can be mounted to the rooftop of any vehicle on the road.
-The light bar provides 360-degrees of amazing light in popular first responder colors including, but not limited to red and white.
-Light bars also pack an amazing amount of LEDs, usually up to 66, have flash patterns, and come in a variety of split or solid color combos.
-Full-size light bars need to be hardwired to a vehicle’s electrical system and can easily be controlled from the interior of a vehicle.
+An exterior LED light bar is the shining star of any online emergency light retailer’s inventory and a must have for traditional fire trucks.
+The light bar provides 360-degrees of incredible light in popular fire department colors.
+Light bars from ETD also pack an incredible amount of LEDs, have impressive flash patterns, and come in a variety of split or solid color combos.
+Full-size light bars need to be wired to a switch box and can easily be controlled from the interior of a vehicle.
 A full-size unit is ideal for large trucks.
 Volunteers can also use of a light bar on their POV.
 If a full-size unit is too large, they may want to consider a visor light or mini light bar.